Media Releases Archive

 Media Releases Archive Subscribe

-Conservation Halton has issued a Watershed Conditions Statement - Water Safety as of 3:45 p.m. on Monday, April 3.
-The message will remain in effect until Sunday, April 9, 2017.
+Conservation Halton has issued a Watershed Conditions Statement - Water Safety at 1:30 p.m. on Thursday, April 20.

 On Tuesday, April 18, project partners in the restoration of Courtcliffe Park in Carlisle celebrated an important milestone in the ongoing work, the completion of Phase 2.
 Conservation Halton, Trout Unlimited and the City of Hamilton gathered with people and organizations who funded or supported this long-time restoration project.

 Spring fever is in the air right now as male frogs are getting ready to sing in full chorus to attract mates.
 This annual nature phenomenon can be witnessed in the forests and wetlands of Mountsberg Conservation Area where you can join in our interesting and informative Frogwatcher’s Hikes.
 This year the hikes take place from 6:30 to 8:30 p.m. on Friday, April 28 and Saturday, April 29.

 Mountsberg Conservation Area is celebrating the first blush of spring with its annual Easter Egg Extravaganza – April 14, 15, and 16, 2017 from 10 a.m. until 4 p.m. each day.